pnp/modernization/Scripts/PageTransformation/readme.md

 ## Summary

 The page transformation engine can also be used from PowerShell.
 This allows it to be integrated in a site modernization script that besides page transformation also does other things like installing solution, connecting the site to an Office 365 group and applying tenant branding.
-Below sample shows how to get started.
+Below samples shows how to get started.

 ## Applies to